 The Rapid Spanning Tree Algorithm (RSTA) is a standard, widely used method that uses the Rapid Spanning Tree Protocol (RSTP) to communicate among switches.
-When a failure occurs, the RSTA is solved to determine how the network should reconfigure and then RSTP is used to trigger reconfiguration.
+When a failure occurs, the RSTA executes in all switches to determine how the network should reconfigure and then RSTP is used to trigger reconfiguration.
 Parts of the network that are affected by this reconfiguration may be unavailable to deliver packets during the transition or period of network darkness.

 The RSTA chooses to always keep the network in the optimal configuration for message delivery, and when a failure occurs, a new optimal configuration is determined and the network transitions to that new configuration.
 RSTP, by default, chooses active paths (and, in turn, inactive paths) such that the length of all paths among switches between end devices is minimized and uses the highest-bandwidth links possible.
 It is possible to control these decisions and force specific paths to be active (and others inactive) if required to satisfy engineering needs.
-If the failure condition is resolved, either by restoring the link that was lost (link restoration) or replacing or fixing the switch that failed (bridge life), the network will revert to the previous configuration that was optimal according to the RSTA.
+If the failure condition is resolved. either by restoring the link that was lost (link restoration) or replacing or fixing the switch that failed (bridge life), the network will revert to the previous configuration that was optimal according to the RSTA.
 This restorative event will also cause brief network darkness for the same sections of the network that experience darkness during the original failure.
 It is important to physically wire and properly configure the switches in the network to provide the performance required by the application that will use the network.
-RSTP allows us to control which switch commands the RSTA of a network by choosing the root bridge using the bridge priority setting.
+RSTP allows us to control which switch commands the reconfiguration of a network by choosing the root bridge using the bridge priority setting.
 The root bridge of an RSTP-controlled network, often considered the logical center of the network, is very important because all other decisions about active and inactive paths are based on its location.
-It is recommended that a device with a very high MTBF be chosen for this device and its backup.
 The backup root is the device that will become the logical center of the network in charge of RSTA decisions in the event the root device fails.
 A root bridge failure is very traumatic to an RSTP network because all path decisions must be recalculated to use the backup root device.
+Therefore, a very reliable switch should be used for the root bridge and the backup root bridge.

 VIII.
-ETHERNET SIGNAL APPLICATION TIME TESTING
+ETHERNET SIGNAL APPLICATION DURATION TIME TESTING

 Before testing network performance, it is necessary to verify that the perimeter and backbone ports are configured correctly.
 For normal operation and every failure mode, each perimeter port must demonstrate correct message egress.
 This test is performed via a network configuration test device.
-Every message configuration combination of MAC address and VLAN is injected into the network, and the display shows which messages successfully egress each perimeter port.
-This answers Question 6 from Section III.
+Every combination of MAC address and VLAN from a valid message is injected into the network, and a display on the network configuration test device shows which messages successfully egress each perimeter port.
+Many modern IEDs have built-in communications statistics and logic capabilities that are used to monitor real-time network performance.

-To a small degree, generic surrogate devices and simulation tools have been used to simulate and test Ethernet communications during manually forced link loss and switch failures.
-However, these results obtained in the laboratory environment require much manual effort and often vary significantly from real-world applications.
-Also, these tools require a higher level of expertise and understanding of Ethernet-based communications than do the IEDs and switches.
-More importantly, they are not designed to perform repetitive tests nor are they capable of automatically triggering link loss and switch failures.
-However, many modern IEDs have built-in communications statistics and logic capabilities that are used to monitor real-time network performance.
 Using installed IEDs to calculate network latencies and performance parameters provides efficient and constant monitoring of network performance.
 Also, specialized surrogate devices and extra IEDs installed for test measurements provide easy and accurate measurements.